apache/trafficcontrol/PULL_REQUEST_TEMPLATE.md

 ## PR submission checklist
 - [x] This PR has tests <!-- If not, please delete this text and explain why this PR does not need tests. -->
 - [x] This PR has documentation <!-- If not, please delete this text and explain why this PR does not need documentation. -->
-- [x] This PR includes a CHANGELOG.md entry <!-- A fix for a bug from an ATC release, an improvement, or a new feature should include a changelog entry. -->
+- [x] This PR has a CHANGELOG.md entry <!-- A fix for a bug from an ATC release, an improvement, or a new feature should have a changelog entry. -->
 - [x] This PR **DOES NOT FIX A SERIOUS SECURITY VULNERABILITY** (see [the Apache Software Foundation's security guidelines](https://apache.org/security) for details)

 <!--